-We place practicum and internship candidates in Partnership Sites interested in mentoring future educators and also organize professional development and research projects in several Professional Development Schools.
-In addition, the office serves as the link between the university and local Teacher Cadet programs designed to introduce high school students to the teaching profession.
+We place practicum and internship candidates in Partnership Sites interested in mentoring future educators and also organize professional development and research projects in 18 Professional Development Schools.
+In addition, the office serves as the link between the university and 11 local Teacher Cadet programs designed to introduce high school students to the teaching profession.

 About Partnership Sites and Professional Development Schools

-The University of South Carolina recognizes the vital role that teacher candidate placement in school settings plays in improving the quality of teachers and other educational educators entering the profession.
-The university therefore appreciates the commitment made by local school districts in encouraging P-12 faculty to mentor USC teacher candidates as they progress throughout their programs.
+The University of South Carolina recognizes the vital role that teacher candidate placement in school settings plays in improving the quality of teachers and other educators entering the profession.
+The university therefore appreciates the commitment made by local school districts in encouraging P-12 faculty to mentor UofSC teacher candidates as they progress throughout their programs.